Search FAQs

 -

-The sibling policy applies only to applicants to magnet, magnet cluster, or open enrollment schools if you already have a child currently enrolled in the school to which you are applying (and if that child will remain enrolled in that school for the school year for which you are applying).
+The sibling policy applies only to applicants to magnet, magnet cluster, dual language, or open enrollment schools if you already have a child currently enrolled in the school to which you are applying (and if that child will remain enrolled in that school for the school year for which you are applying).
 If you are applying for more than one child, and you do not have another child currently enrolled in the school to which you are applying, the sibling policy does not apply.
 If your children are twins, triplets, or other multiples, they will be linked in the selection process (see following question).
 NOTE that you must submit a separate application for each student.

 -